 John Lucich, MD joined the clinical faculty as an associate professor at Marian University College of Osteopathic Medicine in August, 2014.
-His main responsibilities are linked to the Introduction to Clinical Medicine course which helps students integrate topics of clinical medicine via problem based learning, standardized patient examinations, and experiences in the simulation laboratory.
+His main teaching responsibilities are linked to the Introduction to Clinical Medicine series of course which helps students integrate topics of clinical medicine via problem based learning, standardized patient examinations, and experiences in the simulation laboratory.

 Dr. Lucich earned a Bachelor’s degree in chemistry in 1980 and a medical doctorate (MD) in 1984, both from Indiana University.
 He is residency trained and board certified in Internal Medicine.